vazhka-dolya/TinyHugeTweaks/README.md

   <summary>Click here to view</summary>

 ## Fix Cam Freeze
-Fixes the camera zooming out when freezing by implementing [sm64rise's and integerbang's GameShark code](https://www.youtube.com/watch?v=FBRHespARdY).
+Implements [sm64rise's and integerbang's GameShark code](https://www.youtube.com/watch?v=FBRHespARdY) that fixes the camera being zoomed out.
 Intended to be a shortcut so that you don't have to reenter the code every time you use a new ROM.
 ## No Head Rotations
 Replaces the normal standing animations with the Reading/C-Up animation, which does not have the potentially unwanted head rotations.
-Also intended to be a shortcut.
+Can be toggled.
+Intended as a shortcut.
 ## No Black Bars
 Implements a SM64 ROM Manager tweak that removes the black bars that can be seen in SM64 and a lot of ROM Hacks.\

 Marked as Work-In-Progress since I'm not completely sure if it will work everywhere with the way it's currently implemented.
 It did work for me perfectly fine any time I tried to use it.
 ## No Shadow (Simple)
-Implements a cheat code that removes Mario's shadow.
+Implements a simple GameShark code that removes Mario's shadow.
 Most likely won't work on custom models.
 Intended as a shortcut.
 ## Fix Smoke Texture
 Implements a SM64 ROM Manager tweak that fixes the smoke texture being mistakingly set to be RGBA16[^3] instead of IA16[^4].
 ## Advanced Texture Remover